brotkrueml/schema/README.md

     $schemaManager->addType($webPage);

-You can set the web page multiple times, the last one wins.
-If no web page is defined (and the according configuration setting is activated), a default web page type is created which sets the name (from the page title) and the description (from the page description).
+You can set the web page multiple times, the last call wins.
+If no web page is defined (and the according configuration setting is activated), a default web page type is created which sets the type.
+If an expiration date is defined in the page properties, this will also be available in the output as expires property.

 ### Using The View Helpers